Julian Lawrence Gargiulo

 In 2020 Julian and his wife Elektra started a New Music Series called One Classical Minute described as “High Culture in Low Doses” for everything you never wanted to know about classical music, and never bothered to ask.

-Julian currently splits his time between New York and Paris.
+Julian currently splits his time between New York and Brussels.